 Other options include taking a bus or renting a car if you do not have an automobile.
-Red Coach brands itself as a luxury bus line with complimentary wifi (additional fee), no fee for first two bags, reclining seats, standard power outlets and other amenities.
+Red Coach brands itself as a luxury bus line with complimentary wifi (additional fee), no fee for the first two bags, reclining seats, standard power outlets, and other amenities.
 The bus does make frequent stops so plan for the time being substantially longer than if you were to take your own vehicle.

 GMG Transport is another bus line that offers transportation throughout the state of Florida.
 Some of their buses include complimentary wi-fi but they are more of an economical alternative to Red Coach.